August 2020 [Denham]

 I thought for a moment that Peter had fallen in the harbour, but it turned out to be a dugong cruising around the boats.
 I was told there was also a regular shark in the harbour – they could have mentioned that before I got in to clean the growth off the boat’s waterline!

 Meals at the local Pub (conveniently just across the road from the jetty) were all truckie sized portions, but good pub grub for the end of a cold windy day when neither of us felt like cooking.
-The walls were covered in historical newspaper cuttings, pencil drawings of the locals, photographs (like the one on the right showing a novel way to bring home a moderately decent sized catch) and what looks to be a taxidermy of just mentioned huge fish.
+The walls were covered in historical newspaper cuttings, pencil drawings of the locals, photographs (like the one above showing a novel way to bring home a moderately decent sized catch) and what looks to be a taxidermy of just mentioned huge fish.
 There is a lot to look at while you wait for your meals, which start at 5:30pm (and be warned, don’t dare go up earlier to order).

 The Pearlers Inn had a retro 70s menu (Steak Dianne, Prawn Cocktail and a seriously good homemade Mango Cheesecake).
 The food was excellent and the building was unique, with the walls being made from blocks of compacted shells cut from the beach near Hamelin Pool (the shell rock is called Coquina and this is the only place it occurs in the world!).
 I believe that the only blocks cut now are for restoration purposes.